K1924947/anaesthetic-physiology/README.md

 # Anaesthetic Physiology — Interactive Teaching Tools

-A collection of browser-based physiology visualisations built for doctors, anaesthetic trainees, and medical students.
+A collection of browser-based physiology visualisations built for doctors, trainees, and medical students.
 No installation required — open any file directly in a browser.

 ---